 - Participate in a personal dispositional interview

 Full-time students working towards a graduate degree in Special Education: Childhood Education (Grades 1-6), are eligible for a 50% tuition-only scholarship applied to the full tuition rate.
-For information, contact Lisa Waterrose, Director of the Thomas Reynolds Center for Special Education and Graduate Advisor at Lwaterro@daemen.edu or contact Luke Ramey in Admissions at (716)-839-8486.
+For information, contact Lisa Waterrose, Director of the Thomas Reynolds Center for Special Education and Graduate Advisor at Lwaterro@daemen.edu .

 Special Education, M.S.

-Prior to my student teaching experiences, the Special Education aspect of my program was just a requirement to me—I didn’t feel very connected to it.
-All of that changed after my Special Education student teaching experience—it changed my life.
-So, when it came time to apply for graduate school and chose and area of study, I knew I was going to continue my education in the Special Education field.
+When it came time to apply for graduate school and choose an area of study, I knew I was going to continue my education in the Special Education field.
 READ MORE

 Special Education (1-6), MS